kubernetes/sig-release/release-team/role-handbooks/ci-signal/README.md

 -   Prior involvement with SIG Testing and the Test Infrastructure team.
 -   Experience with automated testing, CI/CD, quality engineering, and/or quality assurance.
--   Experience with Golang, as the CI Signal team reviews the [CI Signal reporting tool](#reporting-status) written in Golang.
+-   A basic understanding of Golang to review and improve the [CI Signal reporting tool](#reporting-status).

 ### Additional Requirements for Leads